nabeeha3/Ghost_tracker/README.txt

 - logger.c: logging file, ensure major actions are recorded consistently
 - house.c: creates the 'house', connects and adds rooms
 - utils.c: converts some enum types to strings, has random generators
-- hunter.c: code relating to hunters; handles most hunter functions
+- hunter.c: code relating to hunters; handles most hunter functions, the hunter thread

-- Makefile: compilation
+- Makefile: compilation and cleaning

 Instructions for compiling the program: make main Instructions for running the program: ./main

-Instructions for how to use the program once it is running: N/A view the images printed in terminal
+Instructions for how to use the program once it is running: enter hunter names, observe